-The Catapult Access Innovation Fund is designed to support youth-serving organizations in Canada to design, build, scale up and evaluate the impact of initiatives to better support Canadian youth, especially youth underserved by the education system and disengaged from education and/or career pathways.
+The Catapult Access Innovation Fund supports youth-serving organizations in Canada to design, build, scale up and evaluate the impact of initiatives to better support Canadian youth in their learning goals, especially those underserved by the education system and disengaged from education and/or career pathways.

 The objectives of the fund are to:

 - Support community organizations to scale-up current practices related to improving youth learning outcomes to increase reach and effectiveness;

 - Support community organizations committed to improving the educational and career pathways of opportunity young learners;

-- Support community organizations interested in learning more about what works (and what doesn’t work) in supporting opportunity youth (youth disconnected from career and learning opportunities);
+- Support community groups and organizations interested in learning more about what works (and what doesn’t work) in supporting opportunity youth (youth disconnected from career and learning opportunities);

 - Support creative and effective practices for building organizational long-term sustainability;